GentaShibasaki/Polyglottal/README.md

 ## future features

-- I'd like to make it look prettier!
-Because in terms of login/signup page are not pretty!
+- I'd like to make some pages look prettier!
+Because in terms of login/register page are not pretty!
 - I'd like to add Group feature!
 If you create or join Group, only group members are able to see plans among members!
 - I'd like to add Notification feature!
 I think this app notify users their plans by e-mail or something!
 - I'd like to add Image and Movie upload feature!
 To share your memory or show detailed image of your plan/event with your members!